alash3al/aggrex/README.md

     headers: {                  // the request headers
         "key": "value"
     },
+    proxy: "",                  // the proxy to be used
+    redirects: 5,               // the maximum redirects count
     body: ""                    // the request body (anything to be sent i.e 'string', 'object' ... etc) })